Kaplan MT / Harimau: Kaplan / Harimau APC

 FNSS and Pindad signed an agreement in October 2024 to produce two prototypes of armored personnel carrier (APC) variant of the MMWT platform to meet the Indonesian Army contract for 30-tonnes tracked armored personnel carrier.
 The first prototype was built by FNSS and the second by Pindad, with both units to be delivered by 2026.
 The APC has a crew of three—the driver, gunner, vehicle commander—and could carry 10 troops.
 The Kaplan / Harimau APC was designed to be modular and could be fitted with various manned or unmanned turrets.
 The first Harimau APC was unveiled at the 2024 Indo Defence Expo held on 11–14 June 2025.

 Kaplan FSRV

 Kaplan Fire Support and Reconnaissance Vehicle (FSRV) is a Turkish tracked armoured fighting vehicle by FNSS, derived from the Kaplan MT.
 Unveiled at IDEF 2025 in Istanbul, it pairs the Kaplan chassis with the TEBER-II 30/40 two-crew turret mounting a convertible 30mm to 40mm autocannon, plus twin launchers for ATGMs or loitering munitions integrated at each sides of the turret with 4 extra stored missiles under armour compartment.
 Its suite includes battle-management, standard thermal sights and LSR, and automatic target tracking—with options for 360 cameras, a tube-launched or tethered drones for recon and Electronic Warfare packages.
 The FSRV platform is intended for ISTAR missions (intelligence, surveillance, target acquisition, and reconnaissance) and for providing direct fire support ahead of the main force, with configurations tailored for urban and drone-contested environments.

+CFL-120 "Karpat"

+The new CFL-120 Karpat Main battle tank was unveiled at the IDEB 2026 international defense industry exhibition in Bratislava.
+The vehicle is designed to provide firepower on par with main battle tanks while offering significantly lower weight and increased mobility.
+This collaborative project between FNSS (Turkey) and Czechoslovak Group/CSG (Czech Republic/Slovakia) effectively combines the mobility of the Kaplan MT medium tank chassis with the firepower of a large-caliber tank, Although showcased in Europe through a collaboration with a Czech/Slovak company, this integration also has historical significance considering that the basic chassis (Kaplan MT/Harimau) is a joint development program between FNSS and Pindad of Indonesia, but modified with a more powerful 120mm main gun.